-2) Why is CSU putting such emphasis on Christian Leadership?
+Why is CSU putting such emphasis on Christian leadership?

-- For more than a decade, CSU has been building a faculty and staff that are deeply committed to the University’s vision of Learning, Leading and Serving from a biblical worldview and to integrating our faith into all we do – in and out of the classroom.
-This provides CSU with a wonderful team of amazingly competent and deeply committed educational leaders equipped to educate and inform students how to become effective Christian Leaders whatever their discipline of study might be.
+- CSU's faculty and staff are deeply committed to the university’s vision of learning, leading and serving from a biblical worldview and to integrating our faith into all we do – in and out of the classroom.
+This provides CSU with a team of deeply committed leaders equipped to educate and inform students how to become effective Christian leaders whatever their discipline of study might be.

-- A new, state-of-the-art Whitfield Center with excellent space and resources for any number of uses and events.
+- The Whitfield Center provides space and resources for any number of uses and events.

 Mission: To equip individuals for leadership and service through the development of a biblical worldview.

-5) What impact will the Whitfield Center have on our target groups – faculty/staff, students, leaders outside the university?
+What impact does the Whitfield Center have on our target groups – faculty/staff, students, leaders outside the university?

-- Faculty/staff will be increasingly affirmed, equipped and confident in their role in developing CSU’s students into effective, fruitful Christian Leaders when they graduate.
+- Faculty/staff are affirmed, equipped and confident in their role in developing CSU’s students into effective, fruitful Christian leaders when they graduate.

-- Students will come to expect and experience intentional Christian Leadership development as part of the value of a CSU education.
+- Students experience intentional Christian leadership development as part of the value of a CSU education.
 As our program grows and student leaders in the marketplace authenticate the effectiveness of our leadership focus, students will become increasingly valuable when they step into their career callings.

-- As we expand our offerings and engage more leaders in Charleston and beyond, marketplace/professional leaders will be affirmed and equipped, and their leadership will begin to change the culture of companies and the city.
+- As we expand our offerings and engage more leaders in Charleston and beyond, marketplace/professional leaders will be affirmed and equipped, and their leadership will begin to change the culture of companies and cities.